Skip to main content

 What Are the Best Ways to Help Control Alcohol Withdrawal Symptoms

-• Consult your doctor about medications that can help control alcohol withdrawal symptoms: Your doctor may ask you to take various medications to help alleviate withdrawal symptoms, such as benzodiazepines, anti-anxiety medications, and vitamins.
+• Consult your doctor about medications that can help control alcohol withdrawal symptoms: Your doctor may ask you to take various medications to help alleviate withdrawal symptoms, such as benzodiazepines, anti-anxiety drugs, and vitamins.

 • Try to stay busy: Search for ways to stay occupied.
 This can not only prevent you from thinking about withdrawal symptoms; it can also help you fight alcohol cravings.
 Reading a book, going for a walk, talking to a friend, listening to music, or beginning a new hobby can be good choices.